lanadoan/BIMM143/README.md

 # BIMM143
-Class work from Winter 2024 for BIMM143 at UC San Diego
+Class work from Winter 2024 for BIMM143 at UC San Diego.